 “Taylor, what is it?”
 I ask.
 He doesn’t answer me.
 He just slams his hands hard on the desk.

-“Sir, that’s Harris.”
-He confesses.
-My face must have looked like death.
+“Sir, that’s Harris,” he confesses.
+My face must look like death.

 “How is that different?”
 I demand.